 You will need to obtain a copy of the U.S. embassy or consulate's report of the death abroad for U.S. legal proceedings.
 See Death of an American Abroad for details on obtaining a copy of this report.

 A divorce decree is an official document from the court that grants the termination of a marriage.
 It includes specific details of the divorce.

 A divorce certificate is issued by a state vital records office.
-It shows that a divorce occurred but does not state all of the same information as a divorce decree.
-You can save time and money by determining which document you need before making your request.
+It shows that a divorce occurred but does not state all the same information as a divorce decree.
+You can save time and money by determining which document you need before requesting a copy.

 Get a Copy of a Divorce Decree